 You can not add any element under an ‘Assertion’ element.
 Hence it does not have any child element.

-List of Assertion element in JMeter:
+List of Assertion elements in JMeter:

 - Response Assertion